kelvinagyareyeboah/kelvinagyareyeboah/README.md

 Good — now we’ll push this to a **top 1% developer + startup founder level profile** (the kind recruiters actually take seriously at places like Amazon or fast-moving startups).

-I’ll upgrade your README into a **full “product + founder + engineer narrative”** instead of just a profile page.
+I’ll upgrur README into a **full “product + founder + engineer narrative”** instead of just a profile page.

 ---